Two Citgo executives detained in Venezuela moved to house arrest, U.S. diplomat says

 Caracas and Washington cut diplomatic ties last year after the Trump administration tightened sanctions on Venezuela in an attempt to oust Maduro, who it accuses of rigging his 2018 re-election.

-Venezuela's government is also currently holding two former U.S. special forces soldiers, Luke Denman and Airan Berry, who authorities arrested in May for allegedly leading a failed incursion attempt aimed at capturing Maduro.
+Venezuela's government is also holding two former U.S. special forces soldiers, Luke Denman and Airan Berry, who allegedly led a failed incursion attempt aimed at capturing Maduro in May.

 (Reporting by Deisy Buitrago in Caracas and Luc Cohen in New York; editing by Jonathan Oatis)